 Dr Eric Lucas

-He came to LSTM in 2016 to study the evolutionary genomics of insecticide resistance in mosquitoes Eric's work on insecticide resistance focuses on two main aspects.
+I joined LSTM in 2016 to research the evolutionary genomics of insecticide resistance in mosquitoes.
+My work on insecticide resistance focuses on two main aspects.
 The first aims to understand the importance of gene duplication, and its association with insecticide resistance.
 Genome-wide analysis have shown that duplications have played an important role in the evolution of resistance, with repeated independent mutations in the same set of genes driven to high frequencies by positive selection.
-The second aspect aims to build predictive models of insecticide resistance using genetic and genomic data, in particular through the use of machine learning models and whole-genome sequencing data.
+The second aspect aims to detect new genes and mutations involved in insecticide resistance, and to build predictive models of insecticide resistance using genetic and genomic data, in particular through the use of machine learning models and whole-genome sequencing data.

-Eric is part of the analysis team for the Anopheles gambiae 1000 Genomes (Ag1000G) project and the Vector Observatory.
-Eric is also a member of the Genomics for African Anopheles Resistance Diagnostics (GAARD) network, which bring together researchers in the UK (LSTM, Lancaster, Oxford) and five Sub-Saharan African countries (Centre Suisse de Recherches Scientifiques, Côte d'Ivoire; University of Cape Coast, Ghana; University of Abomey-Calavi, Benin; National Institute for Medical Research, Tanzania; Kenya Medical Research Institute, Kenya), aiming to gain a longitudinal understanding of the evolution of insecticide resistance across a broad geographic range.
-Applying his research on ageing to disease vectors,
+I am part of the analysis team for the Anopheles gambiae 1000 Genomes (Ag1000G) project and the Vector Observatory, and a member of the Genomics for African Anopheles Resistance Diagnostics (GAARD) network, which bring together researchers in the UK (LSTM, Lancaster, Oxford) and five Sub-Saharan African countries (Centre Suisse de Recherches Scientifiques, Côte d'Ivoire; University of Cape Coast, Ghana; University of Abomey-Calavi, Benin; National Institute for Medical Research, Tanzania; Kenya Medical Research Institute, Kenya), to gain an understanding of the evolution of insecticide resistance across a broad geographic range.

 Selected publications